treeddy1/plexWatched/README.md

 + Write command lines to file, instead of outputing them to the console
 + Potentially support multi-user (would like to see plex implement that in the API)
 + Build a web interface for it
++ Add config file support, so you don't have to specify the options evertime you run